• Skip to primary navigation

 📝 Instructions

-Step Two: Wash and cut all of your vegetables into similar sized pieces.
-Place in a bowl.
-Combine the olive oil, balsamic vinegar and seasoning and toss the vegetables with your hands.
+👉Step 3: Combine the olive oil, balsamic vinegar, and seasoning, and toss the vegetables with your hands.
 You just want a light coating.

-Step Three: Lay out a piece of parchment on a sheet pan.
-Spread out the vegetables in a single layer on the sheet pan making sure not to crowd the vegetables so they don’t steam instead of roast.
+👉Step 4: Lay out a piece of parchment on a sheet pan.
+Spread out the vegetables in a single layer on the sheet pan, making sure not to crowd the vegetables so they don’t steam instead of roast.
 I ended up making almost two full sheet pans because I cut too many.
-The key is to not crowd them.
+The key is not to crowd them.

 🥄 Meal Prep Options

 Prep the sheet pan and measure out the herbs so that this becomes a toss-and-go recipe.
-Follow those steps, and you’ll have it in the oven in under two minutes!
-I know it sounds crazy but I have little storage containers to keep my fresh veggies.
-This little step just takes so much stress off of my life!
+Follow those steps, and you’ll have it in the oven in under 2 minutes!
+I know it sounds crazy, but I have small storage containers to keep my fresh veggies.
+This little step just takes so much stress off my life!

 🌡️ Best Temperature to Roast

-Roasting vegetables is not hard but you do need to pay attention to the oven temperature.
-The sweet spot is between 400-425 degrees.
-Make sure to fully heat up the oven before placing the vegetables in.
+Roasting vegetables is not hard, but you do need to pay attention to the oven temperature.
+The sweet spot is between 400-425°F. Make sure to fully heat up the oven before placing the vegetables in.

 I also stress purchasing an oven thermometer.
 If a recipe suddenly stops working and it feels like “hey, I used to do it this way,” we quickly blame ourselves.
-Get an oven thermometer and check to see where it is temperature is ACTUALLY reading.
-Many ovens do not read at what we set them at.
+Get an oven thermometer and check to see where its temperature is ACTUALLY reading.
+Many ovens do not read what we set them to.
 My oven currently reads 30 degrees below what I set it at.
 This can be so frustrating!

 A few recipes back, I had to reshoot the photos because the vegetables wouldn’t roast.
 I got an oven thermometer and found out my oven was much cooler than I thought.

-5. Manage the temperature.
-Too high, and it will result in burning of the vegetables before they are done and too low will result in a vegetable that doesn’t brown and become crispy.
+🔸Manage the temperature.
+Too high, and it will result in burning of the vegetables before they are done, and too low will result in a vegetable that doesn’t brown and become crispy.

-6. Flip them over half way through.
-You will want both sides of the vegetables to brown, so use a spatula to turn them over mid-way through the roasting.
+🔸Flip them over halfway through.
+You will want both sides of the vegetables to brown, so use a spatula to turn them over midway through the roasting.

 This is such an easy recipe that you are going to come back to it time and time again.
 Take the same concept and mix up your seasonings for different variations.
 I love meals like this that require very little thought on my part!